What is SEO For Dentists?

 The goal of a search engine is to show a relevant set of search results as quickly as possible.
 The better a search engine does to provide a consumer with what they want, the more likely the consumer will use the search engine again.

-Your dental practice can show up a the top of the page in Local Service ads or Google ads.
+Your dental practice can show up at the top of the page in Local Service or Google ads.
 You can show up in the local map results.
-And, you can also be found in the organic results, which are below the Google map.
+And you can also be found in the organic results below the Google map.

 Dental SEO strategies improve the rankings on the Google map and the organic results.
 Optimizing Local Service Ads and Google Ads is called Search Engine Marketing (SEM).
 SEM is a different method of digital marketing not covered in this post.